datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter1.md

 - Use `subset()` to filter out all non-Indian reviews and assign the remiaing reviews to data frame `indian`.

 *** =hint
-- Which column of the `rub` data set should we look for the type of food served at the restaurant
+- Which column of the `rub` data set should you look for the type of food served at the restaurant

 *** =pre_exercise_code
 ```{r,eval=FALSE}